juxhouse/bela-resources/reference/ECD-File-Format.md

 The `description` attribute of this JSON object is the element's description.
 All other attributes are displayed by BELA as metadata in the element details panel.

+#### Alert Line

+An alert line is composed of
+ - `Error:`, `Warning:` or `Info:`
+ - Title (any string without newlines)
+ - `Details:` (optional - any string with newlines escaped to `\n`)

+Example:

+        Error: Exception while resolving return type.
+Details: {Stack with newlines escaped to \n}

 #### Quotable String

-A string of any Unicode chars except double-quotes and newline.
+A tring of any Unicode chars except double-quotes and newline.
 It can optionally be surrounded by double-quotes.
 It must be surrounded if it contains spaces.

 #### Identifier